maximryzhov/python-zeep/README.rst

  * Support for WSSE (UserNameToken / x.509 signing)
  * Support for asyncio using the httpx module
  * Experimental support for XOP messages

+Differences from the official repo:
+ * Support for `xs:annotation` abd `xs:documentation` tags

 Please see for more information the documentation at http://docs.python-zeep.org/